 BER Program Manager

 Brookhaven National Laboratory

-The New Phytologist Trust provided support of the 9th New Phytologist Workshop: Improving Representation of Photosynthesis in Earth System Models.
-AR and SPS were supported by the Next-Generation Ecosystem Experiments (NGEE; NGEE-Arctic and NGEE–Tropics) projects funded by the U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research through contract number DE-SC00112704 to Brookhaven National Laboratory.
-DW acknowledges support from the Natural Sciences and Engineering Research Council, Canada Foundation for Innovation, and an Ontario Early Researcher Award.
+The New Phytologist Trust provided support of the 9th New Phytologist Workshop – Improving representation of photosynthesis in Earth System Models.
+AR and SPS were supported by the Next-Generation Ecosystem Experiments (NGEE)–Arctic and NGEE–Tropics projects that are supported by the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science, and through DOE Contract No. DE-SC00112704 to Brookhaven National Laboratory; DW acknowledges support from NSERC, CFI, and an Ontario ERA award.
 JSD received support from the National Science Foundation (DEB-0955771).